The Blood-Stained-Gate: An Archive of Emotion and Authenticity in the New Slave Narrative

 Abstract

-This paper suggests that the slave narrative employs metonym as an archive of memory when authors are unwilling or unable to articulate the experience of trauma explicitly.
-Drawing on Frederick Douglass’s use of the “blood-stained gate” metaphor as a repository for his emotional suffering, the paper describes how blood serves as a metonymic vehicle for communicating authenticity in narratives in which affective descriptions run counter to the ambitions of the genre.
+This chapter suggests that the slave narrative employs metonymy as an archive of memory when authors are unwilling or unable to articulate the experience of trauma explicitly.
+Drawing on Frederick Douglass’s use of the “blood-stained gate” metaphor as a repository for his emotional suffering, it describes how blood serves as a metonymic vehicle for communicating authenticity in narratives in which affective descriptions run counter to the ambitions of the genre.
 Ismael Beah’s A Long Way Gone: Memoirs of a Boy Soldier (2007) and Emmanuel Jal’s War Child (2008) present contrasting cases of blood’s capacity to serve as a repository for the emotional content of war.
 The trope of blood is then is used a lens for understanding why audiences respond skeptically to slave narratives and suggests a less suspicious reading practice among scholars and activists.

 More Information